-A short time afterwards, the gallant Gen. M'Comb, with his fifteen hundred Vermont and New-York volunteers, silenced the British batteries, and compelled Sir George Provost with his immense train of artillery, and thirteen thousand Wellington veterans, to retreat, minus twenty-five hundred men, and two-thirds of his military stores.
+his fifteen hundred Vermont and New-York volunteers, silet men.
+The Americans had only 13 killed and wounded. ced the British batteries, and compelled Sir George Proves lington veterans, to retreat, minus twenty-five hundred med tougher materials than the French.

+and two-thirds of his military stores.